bonitasoft/bonita-doc/md/processes.md

 5. In the opened modal window, type a new category name then press _**Enter**_ key
 6. Click on the _Save_ button.

-After you created a category and added to the process, you can add other processes to the category.
+After you created a category and added it to the process, you can add other processes to the category.

 ## Add a category to a process
 1. Go to _BPM_>_Processes_ (Administrators) or _Processes_ (Process Managers)